 Here are quick steps you can try to fix this error:

 - Make sure you’ve navigated to the right directory (check with

 - Check if you mistyped the path to the repo

 See more details below on the reasons for the

 fatal: not a git repository error, how to fix it, and our suggestions for preventing this annoying error in the first place.

 Table of Contents:

-- What is the “fatal: not a git repository” error?
+- Why does the “fatal: not a git repository” error occur?

 - Preventing “fatal: not a git repository”

 a.
 Stage the files